 3. Wells Fargo Mortgage

-- Wells Fargo has their updated rates posted on their website.
+- Wells Fargo has updated rates posted on its website.
 They are updated daily.

 - They offer a variety of loan programs including FHA, USDA, and VHA loans.

 - Their website boasts many educational products including videos and articles that will help you obtain a mortgage and understand the process.